Yu-Gi-Oh! Bonds Beyond Time: English localization and release

 During 4Kids Entertainment's quarterly conference call in March 2010, Chairman and Chief Executive Officer Alfred Khan said they are "participating in a brand new Yu-Gi-Oh!
 3D movie," implying that 4Kids would produce an English-language version of the film for a Western release.
 A 20-minute preview for the English version of the film was shown at San Diego Comic Con 2010, and an American release date in early 2011 in select 3-D theaters was announced.
 The film's debut in the United States occurred at an event in New York on February 23, 2011.
 It included demonstrations of Konami's Yu-Gi-Oh! trading card game, the anime's voice actors, a costume contest, and benefited the Make-A-Wish Foundation of Metro New York.

 Cinedigm showed the film in selected American stereoscopic 3D theaters on February 26 and 27, 2011, and on March 5 and 6, 2011.
-The version shown in the U.S. features a recap consisting of an additional 10 minutes of animation, compared to the original Japanese release.
+The version shown in the U.S. features a 10-minute recap of the three Yu-Gi-Oh!
+TV shows, made up of clips taken from those shows, which was not part of the Japanese release.
 Manga Entertainment holds the license to distribute the film in the United Kingdom.
 It was released in selected stereoscopic 3D cinemas on May 14 and 21, 2011, and the viewers gained a rare card for each ticket bought.
 The film was released on Blu-ray 3D and DVD on July 25, 2011; the release contains the English language and original Japanese versions.
 On July 15, 2014, it was released by New Video Group in North America on Blu-ray.

-Like the TV series, the movie is heavily edited and localized to be strictly aimed at elementary school aged children in Western countries.
-The musical score is completely redone and all the sound effects are completely replaced with brand new American made sound effects and there are none of the original Japanese musical score and none of the original Japanese sound effects in the English dub, and the sound effects in the English dub of the movie that are thought to be the original Japanese sound effects are really the American sound effects created by 4Kids from the original Japanese sound effects or made to sound like the original Japanese sound effects in the English dub.
-The cards are re-designed to the same format as the edited English dub of the TV series and any visible text that is in Japanese or English is erased or obscured due to FCC regulations like in the TV series's edited English dub.
+Like the TV series, the movie's English dub is heavily edited and localized for younger audiences outside Japan.
+Musical tracks and sound effects are all replaced with American-original ones, foreign text is erased or obscured, and the trading cards are visually edited in the same manner as the TV series to not resemble the actual real-life cards.